 To cite this work, please use the following reference:

-Scherz, R. (2016).
+Scherz, R. (2016, August 6).
 In the zone: Emotion regulation in the classroom.
-Retrieved from https://www.socialpublishersfoundation.org/knowledge_base/in-the-zone-emotion-regulation-in-the-classroom/
+Social Publishers Foundation. https://www.socialpublishersfoundation.org/knowledge_base/in-the-zone-emotion-regulation-in-the-classroom/